 First half: 31 IP, 32 H, 11 BB, 25 K, 1.39 WHIP, 3.48 ERA.

 For the season he had a .213 opponents’ average, with a huge platoon split: left-handed batters hit .290 against him, right handers .157.
 This probably has something to do with the fact that he throws sidearm.
 I’m not sure whether that’s a new development.
 I do know that his velocity increased in 2011, as he was sitting around 92 and touching a little higher.

 Sadler opened the season in the Bradenton bullpen, but he made a spot start in May and then shifted permanently to the rotation in June.
 He was surprisingly successful, posting a 3.56 ERA as a starter until he seemingly tired in August.
 He probably won’t be a starter over the long term.
 For one thing, his K rate was 5.7, compared to 8.1 as a reliever.
 For another, he continued to have a significant platoon split, holding right-handed hitters to a .232 average, while left-handed hitters batted .280 against him with a much lower K rate.
 The fact that the Pirates were inclined to keep him in the rotation for much of the year–he even led the Marauders in innings, with the help of Tyler Waldron’s and Jameson Taillon’s promotions–shows that they regard him as more than an organizational pitcher.

 Sadler spent the season in the Altoona rotation, except that he missed most of July after getting hit with a line drive, and then he moved up to Indianapolis for his last start.
 He continued to pitch well, except the bottom fell out of his K rate.
 He had almost no platoon split this time.

 Sadler was eligible for the Rule 5 draft after the season, but the Pirates added him to the 40-man roster.
-He should open 2014 in AAA and could eventually be a depth option for the Pirates.
+He’ll open 2014 in AAA and could eventually be a depth option for the Pirates.